-What is ICCID Number?
+What Is an ICCID Number?

 Evolution and Enhanced Security of ICCID Numbers in Telecom